chukkwagon/angular-click-to-edit/README.md

     </click-to-edit>

-Click to edit relies on the ng-model of the input field to bind and `onSave` function to the input. `onSave` is a function provided in the directive declaration that returns a `promise`.
+Click to edit relies on the `ng-model` of the input field to bind the `onSave` function of the wrapper dir to the input. `onSave` is a function provided in the directive declaration that returns a `promise`.

 Simply decorate the input field with `edit-input` and then wrap it with `click-to-edit` to get up and running.
 We use this two directive